pvasek/switchboard-mcp/README.md

 ## 1. Hierarchical Discovery

-Instead of loading all tools at once, organize them in namespaces and load definitions on-demand:
+Instead of loading all tools at once, organize them in modules and load definitions on-demand:

 ```
 ❌ Flat (loads 100 tool definitions immediately):